Anthony6444/ArenaCommand/README.md

 page, and push "take photo".
 Review the photo you took, and if necessary cancel and retake.
 Push "Use updated", and your changes will be saved.
 To upload, once you click on a robot, choose the "upload image" tab and select your file.

+> [!NOTE]
+> An alpha version of an android app to handle some of these functions is available at `imageloader.apk` in the root directory of this project.

 ### Stream Control

-After everything is set up on the other pages, this is the page where most of the interaction will b.
-To use this, click on the red and blue boxes to open the robotselector. once a robot is selected, either by clicking or by searching and using the arrow keys, that robot will be put into the slot you clicked on to open the editor.
+After everything is set up on the other pages, this is the page where most of the interaction will be.
+To use this, click on the red and blue boxes to open the robot selector. once a robot is selected, either by clicking or by searching and using the arrow keys, that robot will be put into the slot you clicked on to open the editor.
 The search function matches both the team name and the robot name, and robots are differentiated in color by weightclass.

 ## Additional note on usage

-In order to use challonge integration, `sensitivedata.py` must be edited.
+In order to use Challonge integration, `sensitivedata.py` must be edited.
 Change the values of `CHALLONGE_USERNAME` and `CHALLONGE_API_KEY` to your values.
 Once these values are set, on the settings page, there will be a dropdown of all the tournaments created by the user you have provided.
-Robot records will be pulled from the selected challonge tournament by matching names of robots, so make sure your names match!
+Robot records will be pulled from the selected Challonge tournament by matching names of robots, so make sure your names match!